Skip to Content

 Propagation Methods and Tips

-1. Cutting Propagation: Snip healthy stems, dip in rooting hormones, and plant in damp soil.
+1. Cutting Propagation: Take 4-6 inch stem cuttings from healthy plants, dip in rooting hormones, then plant in moist potting mix.

 Zone Specific Herb Planting